Speaking up for Biblical Values

 By Charlie, 17, Ohio high school student

-Charlie won Second Place in the 2012 Day of Dialogue® student blog-writing contest.
+Charlie won Second Place in a Day of Dialogue® student blog-writing contest.
 Below is his winning blog entry.

 The Day of Dialogue has been a great avenue for students to advance biblical values that would otherwise continue to diminish from American culture.
 This year’s “presponse” has been successful in addressing the policy of silence too often promoted by those who claim to be just about fighting bullying.
 Students, whether participating in the event or not, are increasingly realizing that the fundamental Christian principles of love and compassion promoted by Jesus Christ are making a comeback in public schools across this great land – the land that was directly influenced by Judeo-Christian teachings.